umputun/sys-agent/README.md

 * services (`--service`, can be repeated) is a list of name:url pairs, where name is a name of the service, and url is a url to the service.
 Supports `http`, `https`, `mongodb` and `docker` schemes.
 The response for each service will be in `services` field.
 * concurrency (`--concurrency`) is a number of concurrent requests to services.
 * timeout (`--timeout`) is a timeout for each request to services.
+* docker-api (`--docker-api`) is a docker engine API version.
+The default is `1.24`, which works with Docker 1.12+.
+For newer Docker engines that dropped support for older API versions (e.g., Docker 28+ requires at least `1.44`), set this to the minimum supported version.
 * config file (`--config`, `-f`) is a path to the config file, see below for details.

 ## configuration file